 BF.
 Skinner

-This form of learning was not wholly unprecedented; however, what distinguished BF.
+This form of learning was not wholly unprecedented; however, it was what distinguished BF.
 Skinner’s method was his comprehension of how this process occurred at a much more profound level than had been comprehended before.

 Skinner’s Experiments With the “Skinner Box” and Positive Reinforcement